-Both New Jersey and Pennsylvania take drug charges very seriously, especially when it comes to opioids.
+Both New Jersey and Pennsylvania take drug charges very seriously, especially when it comes to fentanyl possession.
 Both states have made efforts in recent years to divert those with possession charges to treatment programs and other options to avoid incarceration.
 However, the recent increase in opiate-related overdoses has led to an increase in enforcement and aggressive prosecution in certain cases.

-If you’re facing drug charges for fentanyl in either New Jersey or Pennsylvania, you need someone on your side who can navigate our complex criminal justice system.
+If you're facing drug charges for fentanyl possession in either New Jersey or Pennsylvania, you need someone on your side who can navigate our complex criminal justice system.
 Philadelphia Criminal defense attorney Lauren Wimmer has the knowledge and experience to get you a fair result.
-If you’re facing charges and need someone to fight for your rights, contact Wimmer Criminal Defense Law today at 215-712-1212 to schedule a free consultation.
+If you're facing charges and need someone to fight for your rights, contact Wimmer Criminal Defense Law today at 215-712-1212 to schedule a free consultation.

 Fentanyl is a synthetic opioid that is 80 to 100 times more potent than morphine.
 It is commonly used to treat severe pain and is available legally with a valid prescription.
 It is available under the following brand names:

 Unfortunately, the illegal use of fentanyl has skyrocketed in recent years, and now causes more overdose deaths than any other drug.
 It is extremely addictive and is often mixed with heroin.
 Illegal fentanyl often goes by the street names, Apache, China White, China Girl, Dance Fever, Tango & Cash, and many others.
 Because of the high potential for overdose, state and federal legislators have increased enforcement and stiffened penalties related to the use, possession, and distribution of fentanyl.

 In New Jersey, drugs are categorized according to a schedule and referred to accordingly.
 Their categorization will then determine the severity of the charges and potential penalties.